profj-higgo/amf-bug-securedby/README.md

 # amf-bug-securedby

-This repository contains a simple example which demonstrates a bug in the AMF parser which produces an invalid OAS3 file when converting a RAML file which is referencing a security scheme in a library via securedBy.
+This repository contains a simple example which demonstrates a problem with the AMF parser which produces an invalid OAS3 file when converting a RAML file which is referencing a security scheme in a library using securedBy.
 Run the test 'RamlToOasConversionTest' and it will fail.
 The test converts a RAML 1.0 API file to OAS3.0 and then validates the generated OAS3 API file.
 The OAS3 file will be written to the directory 'src/test/resources/demo-api/'.
 The OAS3 file will be invalid: